-COVID-19 Stimulus Guidance: using US federal stimulus funding for your EdTech investments
+COVID-19 Stimulus Guidance: using US federal stimulus funds for your education investments

 Download the free knowledge guide & access the webinar recording:

-What do school and district leaders need to know about the US federal funding options available for critical EdTech investment decisions?
-We've created this EdTech Investment Knowledge Guide highlighting the most relevant information to help guide your investment decisions and navigate the available ESSER funds.
+The federal stimulus funding available in the US provides a unique opportunity for education investment.
+And, there's a lot to navigate.
+We've created this Knowledge Guide highlighting the most relevant information to help guide your investment decisions and navigate the available ESSER funds and other options.

 US Federal Funding Highlights: